News & More

 Main use STI prevention HIV prevention

-Yes — many people at higher risk use both as part of a broader sexual-health plan.
+Yes — many people at higher risk use both as part of a broader sexual health strategy.

 It’s important to:

-When supervised by a clinician, DoxyPEP remains a safe, targeted prevention strategy.
+When prescribed and monitored by a clinician, DoxyPEP is considered a safe and targeted prevention strategy.

 • Individuals with multiple or new sexual partners